Liberation (Holocaust memorial): Background

 This memorial sculpture was commissioned by the State of New Jersey and sponsored by a coalition of veterans organizations.
 It was strategically located so that it would face the Statue of Liberty and form a "topological triad" that would include Liberation, Liberty Island, and Ellis Island.
 According to at least one scholar, the inclusion of the monument in this "triad" is to recognize the Holocaust as a "counterpoint" to "American democratic and egalitarian ideals," in the same way the U.S. Holocaust Memorial Museum in Washington, D.C. serves as counterpoint to the values embodied in other national monuments.

 The monument is fifteen feet tall and weighs approximately two tons.
 It recalls America's self-perception in terms of the role of the U.S. military in the liberation of the camps, and as a refuge for many survivors.
-The Liberty Park Monument Committee, formed by New Jersey Governor Thomas H. Kean, was tasked with raising funds for a monument "to honor American servicemen as liberators of oppressed peoples."
+The Liberty Park Monument Committee, formed by New Jersey Governor Thomas Kean, was tasked with raising funds for a monument "to honor American servicemen as liberators of oppressed peoples."
 The official State resolution issued on the day of the monument's dedication noted that, "our service members fought, not to conquer or to be aggressors, but rather to rescue and restore freedom to those persecuted and oppressed by the fascist powers."